xprathamesh/Coursera-Machine-Learning-Andrew-Ng/README.md

 # Machine Learning (Coursera)
-These are my solutions to all programming assignmentsof the Machine Learning (Coursera) course taught by Andrew Ng.
+These are my solutions for all programming assignments for the Machine Learning (Coursera) course taught by Andrew Ng on Coursera.

 ## References
 [Machine Learning - Stanford University on Coursera](https://www.coursera.org/learn/machine-learning)